 With the Bitcoin halving slowly approaching, and governments attempting to stimulate the economy through massive amounts of money printing and the lowest fed rates to ever exist, basic economics points to the fact that yield inversions will soon ensue, hyperinflation is more than likely, and the excessive printing of money will steal purchasing power from all those holding fiat currencies.

 Make no doubt that Bitcoin at a price for anything less than $8500 is an absolute steal, and when everyone else is fearful and assets are highly undervalued, it is at this moment when smart investors must be greedy.
-Bitcoin currently is the hardest form of money and is the perfect asset to store wealth, or still a good way to play at one of the best bitcoin casinos out there.
+Bitcoin currently is the hardest form of money and is the perfect asset to store wealth, or still a good way to play at one of the bitcoin gambling sites out there.
 It cannot be inflated past 21 million and will continue to act as a deflationary asset.

 The stock-to-flow ratio model is a ratio that evaluates how much of a commodity that is available against the flow of new products.
 Every 4 years or so, an event known as the halving reduces the reward miners receive by adding a block to the blockchain by 50%.
 With a hard cap of 21 million, this not only makes Bitcoin a form of hard money like gold and silver but the hardest form of money.